Infineon/linux-optiga-trust-m/README.md

 *Note: If wrong public is submitted the certificate generation will still go through but verification will fail.*

-Example : Generating a certificate request using oid 0xE0F3 with new key generated, ECC 384 key length and Auth/Enc/Sign usage.
-Verify that public key match the private key in the oid.
+Example : Generating a certificate request using OID 0xE0F3 with new key generated, ECC 384 key length and Auth/Enc/Sign usage.
+Verify that public key match the private key in the OID.

 ```console
 foo@bar:~$ openssl req -keyform engine -engine trustm_engine -key 0xe0f3:*:NEW:0x04:0x13 -new -out test_e0f3.csr -verify
 ```
-Note:
+*Note:*
-If wrong public is used or no pubkey is submitted the certificate generation will still go through but verification will fail.
-Pubic key input only in PEM
+*If wrong public is used or no pubkey is submitted the certificate generation will still* *go through but verification will fail.
+Pubic key input only in PEM*

 ### <a name="pkey"></a>pkey
 Usuage : Key tools / Key generation